rtibi/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 Design a hybrid-cloud architecture using Azure services that will make up the implementation for Contoso:

--   Identify the overall application design you would propose for modernizing their existing application into Azure.
+-   Identify the overall application design you would propose for modernizing their existing application into Azure

     -   Azure Web Apps and API Apps will replace the IIS servers for hosting the website and associated APIs